cramjaco/Nyvac_096_Microbiome/README.md

 In order to use the breakaway package by adw36, which I need to calculate richness (and confedence intervals, and to run appropriate statistics), I need an R version > 3.5.
 This branch is for the newist version 3.6.1.

+Currently, with the new R version, we are bugs central, especially with the modified tip glom methods.

 # Dependencies: